webpack/react-starter/NOTES/HowStuffWorks.md

 ## How the server JSON API works.
 The `/lib/server.js` serves the application, but it also serves the API URLs that the stores talk with.
-It initializes two databases once (one per todo list), and then continues to listen for GET/POST requests on specific URLs.
+It initializes two databases (todolist and todoitem) once, and then continues to listen for GET/POST requests on specific URLs.

 ## How the stores work.
-todo
+As in Flux; the Stores affect the React components. (package items-store)

+todo :question: this section needs review and should be extended.

 Note on `Application.update()`: normally components should not access the stores except for reading in `getState()`.
 Everything else should be done with actions.

 ## How the actions work.
-todo
+As in Flux; the Actions affect the stores. (package items-store)

+The actions are setup in `/app/mainStores.js` (bottom) from `/app/actions.js`, and triggered by the input fields in components, such as `/app/TodoPage/TodoList/index.jsx`.

+The two stores (todolist and todoitem) are implemented in `/app/mainStores.js` and both based on `/app/mainStoresDescriptions.js` and both extended with the same custom client HTTP agent (package superagent) routines.

+todo :question: this section needs review and should be extended.

 ## How the 'Random fail!' works.
-This [Chaos Monkey](https://gigaom.com/2012/07/30/netflix-open-sources-cloud-testing-chaos-monkey/) lives in `/lib/server.js` and helps you experience realistic server-client retrieval times and errors while developing.
+This [Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki) lives in `/lib/server.js` and helps you experience realistic server-client retrieval times and errors while developing.
 At some time your application is requesting 3 things from the server, and they return in the wrong order and incomplete.
 Wil it break?
 Or a form could not be sent to the server.
 Wil it notify the user?